NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 What visa do I need to move to Sri Lanka?

-Sri Lanka launched its Digital Nomad Visa in February 2026 — the first of its kind in South Asia — offering a clear, legal framework for remote workers to live and work on the island for up to one year, renewable annually.
-Standard tourist arrivals use the Electronic Travel Authorization (ETA), extendable to 90 days in-country.
-The nomad visa requires proof of $2,000/month remote income and a $500 annual fee, but unlocks bank account access, school enrollment for dependents, and an official legal status that the tourist visa cannot provide.
+Sri Lanka **officially launched its Digital Nomad Visa in February 2026** — the first of its kind in South Asia — offering a clear legal framework for remote workers to live and work for up to one year (annually renewable).
+A new **180-day tourist visa also debuted in Feb 2026** (doubled from the previous 90-day cap).
+On **7 May 2026, Parliament approved FREE ETA visas for 40 countries** (implementation date pending).
+Standard ETA still applies for non-listed nationals.
+The DN visa requires $2,000/month remote income (+$500 per additional dependent beyond 2) and a $500 application fee, but unlocks bank account access, school enrollment for dependents, and legal status that the tourist visa cannot provide.

 What is healthcare like in Sri Lanka for expats?